guroteske/ak-guides/Class Archetypes.md

  The baseline sniper archetype.
 Fast snipers have very low cost and fast attack speed, making them useful drops early in a map alongside your vanguards.
 They also prioritise attacking air units.

  - **AoE Snipers**</br>
  High cost and slow attack speed, but their attacks deal splash damage.
-Longer range than fast snipers
+Longer range than fast snipers.

  - **Precision Snipers**</br>
  Moderate cost damage dealers with high attack, moderately slow attack speed, and short range.
 Deal increased damage to close enemies.
+Generally used to deal with bosses and other tanky enemies.

  - **Long-Range Snipers**</br>
  Very high attack, very slow attack speed, moderate cost, very long range.
-Their long range allows them to take down threats from a more safe distance, and their attack lets them punch through armour more readily than fast snipers.
+Their long range allows them to take down threats from a more safe distance, and their attack lets them punch through armour more readily than fast snipers, althought their traits force them to target lowest defence enemies first.

  - **Shotgun Snipers**</br>
  Very high cost, moderately slow attack speed, and very short range.
 Something of a hybrid between precision and AoE snipers.